In my opinion, the one and only downside to summertime are the mosquitoes.

 Clothing that covers your arms and legs makes you less appealing to mosquitoes.
 Of course, it is hot in the summertime, so choose loose, lightweight options.
 Hats are also a good idea.

 Bats are important members of the ecosystem.
 One of their roles is consuming insects and pests.
 In fact, a single bat can eat around a thousand mosquitoes in just one night, so they will keep the population down around your home.

-Whether you want to have a bonfire in your yard, a picnic at the beach, or go camping in the woods, you are likely to encounter mosquitoes and other pests.
-Use this DIY insect repellent spray with essential oils for a healthy, natural way to keep the bugs away.
+Whether you want to have a bonfire in your yard, a picnic at the beach, or go camping in the woods (10 Tips For Camping With Young Kids), you are likely to encounter mosquitoes and other pests.
+Use this DIY mosquito repellent with essential oils for a healthy, natural way to keep the bugs away.
 Instead of swatting at mosquitoes, you can spend your time focusing on enjoying the great outdoors with the people you love.